-A CCTV survey should be undertaken to ensure the integrity and design of any retained system.
+Where private drains are retained, a CCTV survey should be undertaken to ensure the integrity and design of any retained system.
 Where the lengths of existing retained drainage do not have rodding access in accordance with current requirements, additional access points should be provided.
 Inspection chambers and manholes located within habitable parts of the building will not normally be acceptable.
-Existing interceptors should be removed, and any proposal to retain existing septic tanks/cesspools will normally be rejected.
+Existing septic tanks and cesspools should be replaced with a new sewerage treatment system.